MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/microsoft-365-campaigns-setup-overview.md

 For campaigns that qualify for special pricing, get started by [requesting an invite from Microsoft](https://m365forcampaigns.microsoft.com/), then [signing up for Microsoft 365 for Campaigns](m365-campaigns-sign-up.md).
 To complete setup, [run the setup wizard](../business/set-up.md?toc=/microsoft-365/campaigns/toc.json) to configure the core settings.

-For all other organizations, after you've [signed up for Microsoft 365 Business Premium](../admin/admin-overview/sign-up-for-office-365.md)), complete setup by [running the setup wizard](../business/set-up.md?toc=/microsoft-365/campaigns/toc.json) to configure the core settings.
+For other organizations, after you've [signed up for Microsoft 365 Business Premium](../admin/admin-overview/sign-up-for-office-365.md)), complete setup by [running the setup wizard](../business/set-up.md?toc=/microsoft-365/campaigns/toc.json) to configure the core settings.

 For all organizations, bump up security protection by: [protecting admin accounts](m365bp-protect-admin-accounts.md), [protecting access to mail and data](m365bp-conditional-access.md), and [increasing threat protection](m365bp-increase-protection.md).